Anandrao Vithoba Adsul

 He has been honored with Sansad Ratna Award in 2011, 2012 and 2013.
 In July 2022, he resigned from Shiv Sena as a leader of the party.

 Career

-He served as a Member of Parliament (Lok Sabha) from Amravati (Lok Sabha constituency) till 2019.
+He served as a Member of Parliament of Lok Sabha from Amravati till 2019.
 He served as the Union Minister of State for Finance in Prime Minister Atal Bihari Vajpayee's cabinet till 2004.
 He was the chairperson of two corporations from 1995 to 1999 in the Shiv Sena-led government in Maharashtra.

 Adsul contested the 2019 Lok Sabha election as a Shiv Sena candidate, and he lost the election by 30,000 votes to Navneet Kaur Rana, a former Telugu actress who contested the election as an independent candidate.

 In October 2021, his name surfaced in the news in connection with an alleged ₹980-crore fraud at City Co-operative Bank, which is being investigated by the Enforcement Directorate (ED).